webondevices/webondevices/content/posts/30-03-2018/index.md

 Heat and melting is just one of the problems, the inefficient nature of this circuit is another: dissipating power in the form of heat is a waste of energy.

-You can read more about the light dependent resistor and measuring light in my free Ebook that you can download at the bottom of this page.
+You can read more about the light dependent resistor and measuring light in my free Ebook that you can download right below this post.

 ### Power Shield